dotnet/AspNetCore.Docs/aspnetcore/blazor/components/prerendering-and-integration.md

 *This section pertains to adding components that are directly routable from user requests.*

-To support routable Razor components in MVC apps:
+To support routable Blazor components in MVC apps:

 1. Follow the guidance in the [Configuration](#configuration) section.